lowRISC/opentitan/util/dvsim/doc/testplanner.md

 * Allow DUT and its imported testplans to have the same testpoint name as long as they are in separate files.
   * The list of written tests are appended from both files.
   * The descriptions are merged - its upto the user to ensure that it is still meaningful after the merge.
-  * Conflicting milestones are flagged as an error.
+  * Conflicting verification stages are flagged as an error.